1faaah/aplikasi-kasir-toko-anugrah/README.md

-# Aplikasi Kasir Toko Anugrah
+# Smart Cashier & Inventory Management System for UMKM-Toko Anugrah

 ## Description
 A console-based cashier application developed using Java to support